paglias/KnockoutApp/README.md

 #Getting Started

-The last stable version is 0.1.1, which you can get [here](https://github.com/paglias/KnockoutApp/tree/0.1.1)
+The last stable version is 0.1.1, which you can get [here](https://github.com/paglias/KnockoutApp/tree/0.1.1), the development happensa on the **master**.

 Just include *knockout.app.min.js* in your html page to start using it (remember that KnockoutJS in necessary).